Nivekkb/SELF/SELF_DOCS/public/business/SELF-PRICING.md

 ## 🔍 What You're Actually Paying For

+If you want the deeper rationale for why this governance layer has ongoing costs, see:
+- **WHY_GOVERNANCE_COSTS_MONEY.md**

 ### Safety Infrastructure (60% of revenue)
 - Doctrine development and maintenance
 - Safety protocol evolution